Gallup Park

 Boat Rentals, Tubes and Launch

 You might hear the term “Canoe Livery” which refers to the place where you can rent a canoe, kayak, tube, stand up paddle board, or a paddleboat where trip transportation is also offered.
-The Gallup Park Livery rental dock has an accessible dock for people of all ages and abilities.
+The Gallup Park Livery has an accessible dock for people of all ages and abilities.
 Gallup Park is the destination for paddling trips, downriver from Argo Livery- see Canoe Liveries Map for launch locations or visit www.a2gov.org/tube for information on tubing to Gallup.
 There is a public boat launch for those with their own watercraft.
 The livery also hosts river camps and programs.

 Winter at Gallup